maxwolf621/Notes/SpringNote/OauthUser/OAuth2FLOW.md

     return authorizedClientManager;
 }
 ```
 ## `authorizationRequestRepository` (Authorization Endpoint)

 The `authorizationRequestRepository` is responsible for the persistence of the `OAuth2AuthorizationRequest` from the time the Authorization Request is initiated to the time the Authorization Response is received (intercepted by `OAuth2LoginAuthenticationFilter`).

-- It is Used by the `OAuth2AuthorizationRequestRedirectFilter` for persisting the `OAuth2AuthorizationRequest` before it initiates the authorization code grant flow.
+- It is Used by the `OAuth2AuthorizationRequestRedirectFilter` for persisting the `OAuth2AuthorizationRequest` **before it initiates the authorization code grant flow.**
-  - As well, used by the `OAuth2LoginAuthenticationFilter` for resolving the associated Authorization Request when handling the callback of the Authorization Response.
+As well, used by the `OAuth2LoginAuthenticationFilter` for resolving the associated Authorization Request when handling the callback of the Authorization Response.

-REVIEW of `OAuth2AuthorizationRequest`
+REVIEW of `OAuth2AuthorizationRequest` [code](https://reurl.cc/oZg2qg)
-- A representation of an OAuth 2.0 **Authorization Request for the authorization code grant type or implicit grant type**. [code](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/oauth2/core/endpoint/OAuth2AuthorizationRequest.html)
+- A representation of an **OAuth 2.0 Authorization Request for the authorization code grant type or implicit grant type**.

-### Create a custom AuthorizationRequestRepository
+### custom AuthorizationRequestRepository

-Configure HttpSecurity to allow an custom Authorization Request Repository
+Configure `HttpSecurity` to allow an custom Authorization Request Repository
 ```java
 @EnableWebSecurity
 public class OAuth2ClientSecurityConfig extends WebSecurityConfigurerAdapter {